Indeece/hotel-booking-aggregator/README.md

 2. **booking-service** checks the requested dates don't overlap an existing booking for that room, saves the booking as `PENDING`, and publishes an `OrderCreatedEvent` (`bookingId`, `userId`, `roomId`) to the `order-created-events` topic.
 3. **payment-service** picks up the event, calls `hotel-service` (via Feign) to look up the room's actual `pricePerNight`, then calls `auth-service` to deduct that amount from the user's balance.
 4. Depending on the outcome, `payment-service` publishes a `PaymentResultEvent` to either `payment-success-events` or `payment-failed-events`.
-5. **booking-service** and **notification-service** both consume those topics independently — booking-service flips the booking to `CONFIRMED` or `REJECTED`, notification-service sends an email through Mailpit.
+5. **booking-service** and **notification-service** both consume those topics independently - booking-service flips the booking to `CONFIRMED` or `REJECTED`, notification-service sends an email through Mailpit.

 Nobody in this chain calls anybody else back synchronously after step 2.
 If `notification-service` is down, bookings still get confirmed and charged correctly; the email just goes out once it's back up.

-### A note on cross-service Kafka payloads

-Each service defines its own local copy of `OrderCreatedEvent` / `PaymentResultEvent` in its own package rather than sharing a DTO module.
-That's a deliberate simplification for a project this size, but it has one real consequence: Spring Kafka's default `JsonDeserializer` behavior is to read the sender's fully-qualified class name from a message header and look for that exact class on the receiving side — which fails immediately when the receiving service lives in a different package.
-Every consumer here is configured with `ErrorHandlingDeserializer` and an explicit `spring.json.value.default.type`, so deserialization always targets the local DTO regardless of what the producer's class was called.
-If you add a new event type, remember to register it the same way rather than relying on the type header.

 ## API Reference